-Community Energy Warwickshire’s current Board of Directors was elected at the Annual General Meeting on 14 June 2016.
+Community Energy Warwickshire’s current Board of Directors was elected at the Annual General Meeting on 19 June 2018.
 Brief details of each director are given below.
-Further information is available in the Register of Directors’ Interests which lists the other connections and interests of members of the Board of Directors.
+Further information is available in the Register of Directors’ Interests which lists the other connections and interests of members of the Board of Directors and which is available on request.

 A retired chartered engineer, Chris is a trustee of Hill Close Gardens, the Warwick-based charity responsible for restoring these historic gardens.
 As project manager, he has overseen the creation of a new green visitor centre using ground-source heat, wind and solar energy, reflecting his passionate belief in the need for low-carbon energy.